saleor/saleor-docs/docs/guides/payments.md

 Add a new template to handle the payment process with your payment form.
 Your changes should live under `saleor.templates.order.payment.<gateway name>.html`.

-## Adding new payment gateway to the settings
+## How to add new payment gateway to the settings

 ```python
 PAYMENT_GATEWAYS = {